-Which gets me to the other term in my title: "willing," the adjective that arose spontaneously in my mind when I picked the noun it now modifies, "the spirit is willing . . ." bromide echoing in the back of my head.
+Which gets me to the other term in my title: "willing," the adjective that arose spontaneously in my mind when I picked the noun it now modifies, "the spirit is willing..." bromide echoing in the back of my head.
 17th and 18th century thinkers argued endlessly about this aspect of our being in the world, primarily through that "free will" trope, and about whether we have a lot of it, a little, or none at all.

 This is the general framework we inherited for thinking about human agency in a material world-the ghost in the machine.
 I have zero interest in thinking about "will" that way.
-To presume that our wills are "free" given all the cultural forces operating on them is nonsense.
-And to presume that "will" is a faculty of mind separable from the others, which it can control by force, is, well, also nonsense.
-If you don't agree with me now, I hope I'll be able to persuade you of that before I'm done here.
+To presume that our wills are "free" given all the cultural and biological forces operating on them is nonsense.
+And to presume that "will" is a faculty of mind separable from the others, which it can control by force, is, well, also nonsense, a transubstantiation of the Western inclination toward authoritarianism built into the orthodox versions of the Abrahamic religious lineage.